-In productivity news, you’ll see ZAPPS in Zoom meetings.
+In productivity news announced during the Zoomtopia opening keynote, you’ll see ZAPPS in Zoom meetings.
 Look for your favorite collaboration apps like Slack right inside the meeting platform.
 Over 35 partners including Asana, Dropbox, and Wrike are on board for the roll-out.

 Enjoy Zoom whiteboards upgrades too.
 The infinite canvas allows teams to collaborate as if they were in the same physical room.
 Meeting attendees will use stickies and snapshots to capture and share ideas.
 Features include up and down voting for stickies, and saving snapshots to use after the meeting ends.